0xSpaceShard/starknet-devnet/website/versioned_docs/version-0.0.6/predeployed.md

 --account-class-custom <SIERRA_PATH>
 ```

+## Deploying an undeclared account

+If you want to deploy an instance of an account contract class not predeclared on Devnet, you can use [forking](./forking).
+Just fork an origin network which has the needed class already declared, e.g. the Sepolia testnet.
+Why?
+Because new versions of wallets like ArgentX and Braavos tend to be declared on testnet/mainnet soon after release.

 ## How to get predeployment info?

 The predeployment information is logged on Devnet startup.
 Predeployed accounts can be retrieved in JSON format by sending a `GET` request to `/predeployed_accounts` of your Devnet.